Hypothyroidism

 5. Injury or trauma — After an injury to your thyroid (neck area), thyroid cancer treatment, or post-surgery, your thyroid gland may be inflamed or damaged, causing hypothyroidism.

-6. Leaky gut — When your intestines are chronically inflamed, the tight junction proteins in your intestines let toxins, bacteria, and food particles escape from the gut into the bloodstream, leading to inflammation.
-Leaky gut is both a cause and a symptom of hypothyroidism, and it’s closely associated with the other five root causes of hypothyroidism.
+6. Leaky gut — When your intestines are chronically inflamed, the tight junction proteins let toxins, bacteria, and food particles escape from the gut into the bloodstream, leading to inflammation.
+Leaky gut is both a cause and a symptom of hypothyroidism, and it’s closely associated with the other six root causes of hypothyroidism.

 7. Toxin exposure — Harmful toxins can wreak havoc on your thyroid.
 Watch out for heavy metal exposure, mold toxins, pesticides, and industrial chemicals.
 Daily workplace exposure to toxins is a risk factor for hypothyroidism.